 These two LEDs should be mounted with the longer lead in the hole marked +.
+You can choose to mount them facing sideways like the switches, or vertically.

-4.15 Screw Terminal Connectors
+4.14 Screw Terminal Connectors

 Note that the screw terminals may be omitted and the tube connections made either by direct solder connections or by using the subsidiary 0.1" spaced pin - terminal headers.